praekelt/mote/docs/layering.rst

     project.browser.atoms.anchor
     self.browser.atoms.anchor

+Note that using ``self`` is nearly always the correct way to reference a pattern.
+If an explicit version of a pattern is required then only refer to it by its actual name.

 If we are not entirely happy with the base anchor pattern we can override it in our project by creating the directory ``mote/projects/project/library/browser/atoms/anchor``.
 You may recall that a